 05 of 09

-Another Italian name, and since 1959 a well-known destination for the hungry Irish – expanding over the last few years and present in the Dublin area (11 shops), bjut also in Maynooth and Slane.
-One favorite is the shop in Blanchardstown Village, which still operates (slightly confusing) under the old Macari name (with a Romayo’s a few doors down).
-Like many Romayo’s, they also do a mean pizza there!
+Another chipper with Italian heritage, Romayo's has been a well-known destination for the hungry Irish since 1959.
+In the past several years, the trusty chain of Dublin fish and chip shops has expanded and there are now 11 in the Dublin area, as well as outposts in Maynooth and Slane.
+One favorite is the shop in Blanchardstown Village, which still operates (slightly confusing) under the old Macari name.
+Like many Romayo’s, they also do a great pizza there!

 Address: Macari’s, 22 Main Street, Blanchardstown, Dublin 15